antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 * Change *Color mode* to **Color by Track** and click **Submit**

-* Do the same route (starting with View Geneset(heatmap)) for the Wnt target gene set **WNT_ImPACCT (student)** that you can find in the gene set collection **My R2 Communities** and store the signature score as a Track as well
+* Do the same route (starting with View Geneset(heatmap)) for the Wnt target gene set **WNT_ImPACCT (student)** that you can find in the gene set collection **My R2 Communities** and store the signature score as a track as well.
+* Go back to the **Relate 2 tracks** just as in the previous exercise.
 * In the Adjustable settings menu underneath the plot, change the *y track* to **wnt_impacct**
 * Again relate this signature score with the track **pre-post-imatinib**
 * Optionally change the *Graph type* to another type that you want to try out